JetBrains/ring-ui/README.md

 ## Building on host project side:

 1. Add JetBrains internal registry to .npmrc in your project folder:

 ```
 echo 'registry = http://registry.npmjs.org' >> .npmrc
 ```

 2. Install Ring UI with `npm install ring-ui --save-exact`

-3. Install webpack-config-merger for simply work with config: `npm install webpack-config-merger --save-dev`
+3. Install webpack-config-merger to make working with webpack configs easier: `npm install webpack-config-merger --save-dev`

-4. If your app builds with webpack, require ring-ui components where you need it.
-Otherwise, create entry point, `/app/app__components.tpl.js` for example.
+4. If your app builds with webpack, make sure to `require` ring-ui components where needed.
+Otherwise, create an entry point (for example, `/app/app__components.tpl.js`) and
-Here require all components you need, example:
+`require` the components there.

 ```
 require('react-ng/react-ng')({